1943–44 Iranian legislative election: Results

-Tudeh Party put forward fifteen candidates, nine of whom won seats.
+The Tudeh Party put forward fifteen candidates, nine of whom won seats.
 The number of the total votes cast for the candidates of the party is estimated at 1.5 million, one-eight of the total votes cast.

 Out of the 41,000 total votes cast in Tehran, Mohammad Mossadegh finished first with some 15,000 votes.
 All Tudeh Party candidates were defeated in the constituency.

 In Isfahan, official results showed that Taghi Fadakar became the first deputy with 30,499 votes, and Hessameddin Dowlatabadi and Heidar-Ali Emami were elected for the second and third seats with 29,740 and 28,730 votes respectively.

 The top two seats for Tabriz went to Kho'i and Pishevari (Soviet-supported) with 15,883 and 15,780 votes out of 47,780 respectively, but credentials of both were rejected later.
 The rest of the seven seats in the constituency went to Eskandari, Sadeqi, Seqat ol-Eslam, Ipakchiyan (Soviet-supported), Panahi, Mojtahedi and Sartippur.

-The parties that won seats were:

 Composition

 According to Ervand Abrahamian, a summarized composition of the parliament that was shaped after at the election is as follows:

 Based on the lines mentioned above for each parliamentary group, the absolute majority of members of parliament were against the royal family and Mohammad Reza Pahlavi:

-None of the Sovietophile, Anglophile or American exceptionalist members held the upper hand in the parliament, as a result neutralist votes were decisive:
+A characterization of members of parliament based on the foreign policy outlook of their respective parliamentary groups:

 A characterization of members of the parliament on political spectrum could be as follows: